Posted by Jilesh varma

-For the beginners, it is advised to maintain two versions of your artical page: The original one that will be seen by the users and the AMP version of that page.
-Moreover, let’s look out for what to include and what not in a listed form below:
+For the beginners, it is advised to maintain two versions of your article page: The original one that will be seen by the users and the AMP version of that page.
+Moreover, let’s lookout for what to include and what not in a listed form below:

-2. AMP allows streamlined version of css.
-In order to control the fast loading, css in AMP must be less than 50kb and should be inline.
+2. AMP allows a streamlined version of CSS.
+In order to control the fast-loading, CSS in AMP must be less than 50kb and should be inline.
 Also, custom fonts must be loaded by using a special extension <amp-font> to control the loading intensiveness.
 As a result, you may need to rewrite the site template to lodge these AMP restrictions.